CEI-lab/ece3400-2017/docs/index.md

 I am a senior in ECE, with an interest in control systems, particularly those with applications to aerospace.
 I am also a member of the rocketry project team.
 Last semester I worked in the CEI-lab on a spider-inspired jumping robot.
 Please contact me if you have any questions regarding your semester work.
 I'm especially well-qualified to answer topics on prototyping and electronics layout most of all.
 I'll also be in charge of the Skunkworks this semester, so if you'd like to make new parts for your robots let me know!
 For fun I ski, scuba dive, and fly gliders.

 ![Claire](./images/Claire.png)
-I am a senior in ECE.
+I am a senior in ECE, with an interest in embedded systems and digital design.
 Last semester, I worked with Daniel in the CEI-lab on a new type of soft modular robot.
 My strengths include all class topics, but I feel most comfortable answering questions regarding FPGAs and Verilog.
 When I'm not in Phillips Hall, I'll usually be exploring new waterfalls in Ithaca, rock climbing at Lindseth Climbing Center, or tutoring kids in the Ithaca community.

 ADD ALL TA's